-The school operational hours are between 8:15am and 3:10pm.
+The school operational hours are between 8:15am and 3:15pm.
 During these times children will be permitted on the school premises.

-Sandringham Campus Access.
+Sandringham Campus Access

 Between 8:15am and 8:30am students and staff may access the school site via the Student Entrances found on Woodbridge and Sandringham Road.
-Between 8:30am and 2:40pm, access and exit to the school site must be through the Main Reception on Sandringham Road or Woodbridge Road.
-Between 2:40pm and 3:10pm students should exit the school site via the Student Entrances on Sandringham or Woodbridge Road.
-After 3:10pm students and staff should exit the school site via the Main Reception on Sandringham or Woodbridge Road.
+Between 8:30am and 3pm, access and exit to the school site must be through the Main Reception on Woodbridge Road.
+Between 3pm and 3:15pm students should exit the school site via the Student Entrances on Woodbridge Road.
+After 3:15pm students and staff should exit the school site via the Reception areas on Woodbridge Road.

-Sixth formers and staff may also gain access and exit to the school site via the main Reception on Sandringham Road.
+Sixth formers and staff may also gain access and exit to the school site via the Main Woodbridge Road Reception.
+Staff can also gain access through the shared car park entrance on Sandringham Road.

-Longbridge Campus Access.
+Longbridge Campus Access

-Between 8:00am and 8:30am students and staff may access the school site via the Student Entrance found on South Park Drive and Longbridge Road.
-Between 8:30am and 2:40pm, access and exit to the school site must be through the Main Reception on South Park Drive.
-Between 2:40pm and 3:00pm students can exit the school site via the Longbridge Road exit and the South Park Drive exit.
-After 3:00pm students and staff should exit the school site via the Main Reception on South Park Drive.
+Between 8:15am and 8:30am students and staff may access the school site via the Student Entrances found on Longbridge Road.
+Between 8:30am and 3pm, access and exit to the school site must be through the Main Reception on South Park Drive.
+Between 3pm and 3:15pm students can exit the school site via the South Park Drive student exit.
+After 3:15pm students and staff should exit the school site via the Main Reception on South Park Drive.

-The school opening hours to staff are between 6:00am and 5:00pm.
-All staff must sign in via Main Reception, and sign out when they leave the site.
+The school opening hours to staff are between 6:00am and 5:30pm.
+All staff must sign in via Main Reception and sign out when they leave the site.
 Staff are expected to sign in and out when they are transferring between sites.